cloudfoundry/garden-runc-release/README.md

 e.g. `gaol -t 10.244.0.2:7777 create -n my-container`

-For more advanced use cases, you'll need to use the [Garden client](https://godoc.org/code.cloudfoundry.org/garden#Client) package for Golang.
+For more advanced use cases, use the [Garden client](https://godoc.org/code.cloudfoundry.org/garden#Client) package for Golang.